Industry information at your fingertips

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for JFK can be found here.

-JFK is a fictionalized account, told through the eyes of former New Orleans district attorney Jim Garrison (played by Kevin Costner), of events leading up to and following the assassination of U.S. President John F. Kennedy on 22 November 1963 in Dallas, Texas.
-It focuses on Garrison's belief that a conspiracy was involved and that Kennedy's alleged assassin Lee Harvey Oswald (played by Gary Oldman) did not act alone.
+JFK is a fictionalized account, told through the eyes of former New Orleans district attorney Jim Garrison (Kevin Costner), of events leading up to and following the assassination of U.S. President John F. Kennedy (Steve Reed) on 22 November 1963 in Dallas, Texas.
+It focuses on Garrison's belief that a conspiracy was involved and that Kennedy's alleged assassin Lee Harvey Oswald (Gary Oldman) did not act alone.
 The film is interspersed with actual footage of Kennedy's assassination, his funeral, and Oswald's subsequent assassination.

 The film was based upon a real court case that took place in New Orleans in the late 1960s.
 Jim Garrison, a New Orleans District Attorney, charged Clay Shaw (Tommy Lee Jones), a local businessman and civic leader, with conspiracy in the death of president John Kennedy.
 The jury acquitted Shaw almost immediately, and the case was actually seen as something of a shambles.
 Some of the characters in JFK are fictional, including Willie O'Keefe (Kevin Bacon).
 However, some of the characters Stone presents are indeed based upon real people, including David Ferrie (Joe Pesci), Guy Bannister (Edward Asner), and of course Shaw and Garrison.
 X (Donald Sutherland) is based on a man named Fletcher Prouty, whose interview can be seen in the DVD special features.
 Many scenes, including several flashbacks, were invented by Stone for creative reasons.
 Stone also invented or exaggerated many of the pieces of evidence shown in the film.
 The most famous of these is, perhaps, the gunfire from the grassy knoll.
 In one famous image, that is dubbed "badge man", a figure is purportedly visible behind the fence on the grassy knoll with a white blob near his one shoulder.
 Researchers have suggested that this blob is smoke from a gun being fired.
 Stone included this idea in the film.
 However, when the time came to film the scene he was unable to find a period rifle that would produce visible smoke on camera and had to resort to having a crew member blow smoke from a bellows.
 Although there are differences between the books and the movie, the film presents the ideas laid forth in the books with a fair amount of accuracy.